 - Kiolbassa Smoked Meats Chorizo Sausage – These stuffed poblanos are absolutely stuffed with this high quality, delicious chorizo!

 - Yellow onion, diced – You could sub onion powder instead if you prefer, but fresh is definitely the yummiest.

 - Jalapeños, diced – Leave the seeds in for a little more heat, take them out for less spice.

 - Cauliflower rice – You can make your own or use pre-made, we used frozen and then prepared it according to the directions.

 - Garlic, minced – Use garlic powder instead if you prefer, but again fresh is always best!

 - Chili powder, cumin, cayenne pepper, black pepper, fresh lime juice and chopped cilantro – To season the cauliflower rice.
 Season to taste, and you can obviously leave out things if you don’t like them.

 - Cream cheese, full fat – This binds the cauli rice mixture.
 Technically optional, but we like a little bit of cream cheese.
 It really adds to the overall satiation of this dish.

-- To garnish: lime wedges, cilantro, avocado or even our avocado lime crema!
+- To garnish: lime wedges, cilantro, sour cream, hot sauce avocado or even this yummy avocado lime crema!

 We suppose everyone had a different tolerance to spice, but we assume to most people’s standards, these peppers are a touch spicy.
 We think they’re kind of perfect though, and it’s easy to modify the spice level, so don’t worry!
 Like many of our recipes, we always remind people that you can always remove the seeds from the jalapeños to greatly decrease the spice.
 Leaving them out entirely is also an option.